Join us and make YOUR mark on the World!

 - Collaborate with team members to ensure the successful integration and proper functioning of commissioned systems.

 - Perform other duties as assigned.

-- Bachelor's degree in Mechanical Engineering or related field, or the equivalent combination of education and prior relevant experience.
+- Bachelor's degree in Mechanical Engineering or related discipline, or the equivalent combination of education and previously relevant experience.

 - Fundamental knowledge of and/or experience with design principles.